What are thread veins?

 This treatment is not uncomfortable for the patient; therefore, numbing cream is not necessary.
 The skin is cleaned with an appropriate solution.

-Using a magnifying lamp we will inject the veins with a tiny amount of sclerosant using a tiny needle and syringe.
+We inject the veins with a small amount of sclerosant using a tiny needle and syringe.
 We may apply cotton pads/dressings to some areas where larger veins have been injected.
 We will then apply support stockings.

 What’s the aftercare advice?